 -Traumas that have left people emotionally wounded, resulting in a mindset of basic distrust, fear, bitterness, rejection, or the like.
 Understandably this makes them reluctant to entrust themselves to God.
 Emotional healing is needed.

 -Ignorance of the facts, and/or their conclusions.
 Education can help.

 -Self-centredness: devotion to their own self-driven lifestyle & the control to which they have become addicted/accustomed.
 Facing one’s own wilfulness is very hard.

 -Self-delusion is surprisingly easy.
 Even truths are often misused for false conclusions - for example, “God has never shown himself to me.”
-True in the sense that God hasn’t made a display to force a concession out of that person, this truth can be misused for the false conclusion that the creator therefore does not exist.
-Yet it remains very possible that the creator exists unseen, and even for good reasons.
-There are many such misuses of truth statements which we must learn to recognise as self-delusion.
+This may be true in one sense, that God hasn’t made an abnormal display to force a concession out of that person, but it's not true in other senses, that there are many ways in which God has indeed revealed himself to us.
+So this "one-sense-true-statement" can be misused for the false conclusion that the creator therefore does not exist.
+Yet the statement is only true in a limited way, as it remains very possible that the creator exists unrecognised, and that there may be very good reasons why he reveals himself in the ways he does and doesn't.
+There are many such misuses of truth statements which we must learn to recognise for what they are - self-delusion.

--Fear of the risk that they might miss out on an experience of Jesus, so it’s safer not to take the risk.
-Courage to trust is needed, enough to really pray.
+-Fear of the risk that they might miss out on an expected experience of Jesus, so it’s safer not to take the risk.
+Courage to trust is needed, enough to honestly pray.